pangenome/gfalace/README.md

 ## Features

-- Combines multiple GFA files (both .gfa and .gfa.gz) while preserving path information
+- Combines multiple GFA files while preserving path information
+- Parallel processing for improved performance
 - Translates node IDs to avoid conflicts
 - Creates edges between contiguous path segments
 - Handles both contiguous and non-contiguous ranges
 - Preserves original sequence and path relationships
 - Outputs a standard-compliant GFA 1.0 file

-## Post-Processing Recommendations
+## Post-processing recommendations

 After combining the GFA files, the resulting graph will already have compacted node IDs ranging from `1` to the total number of nodes.
 However, it is strongly recommended to perform post-processing steps using **[ODGI](https://github.com/pangenome/odgi)** to unchop and sort the graph.